 This module will explore the details of how to use some of the more common media and techniques for creating art.
 The primary objective of this module is to help you learn the fundamental processes and techniques used in Art Therapy.
 By the end of this module, you will:

 Understand how to support clients through the creative process and facilitate their artistic expression

+Learn the broad techniques and general approaches to art making

 Become familiar with some of the media and techniques used in Art Therapy.